richarddeanpelser/voipsysadmintest/sysadmin_test _observations_and_actions.md

 	1. Make sure you copy the keys and distribute them to relevant users so that they can use the private keys to establish ssl connections.
 4. Disable password login
 	1. edit `/etc/ssh/sshd_config` and find the line cotaining `PasswordAuthentication yes` and change it to `PasswordAuthentication no` .
 If the line starts with a `#`, be sure to uncomment it.
-	2. restart the sshd by running `systemctl restart ssh
+	2. restart the ssh service by running `systemctl restart ssh`
 5. NB: Remember to change the existing root password to prevent access to any current or future applications using the root password, i.e. webmin or cockpit.